Cowboy action shooting: Categories

 In addition to percussion (cap and ball) weapons, many firearms are center-fire .32 caliber or larger with revolvers and rifles chambered in .38 Special and .45 Colt being very popular.
 Ammunition is generally loaded at medium to full power levels, although many junior shooters or women prefer to shoot lighter calibers (such as .32 and .38).
 A noted trend among some shooters is to use light loads to reduce recoil and improve their times.
-This tends to run contrary to the "Spirit of the Game".
+This tends to run contrary to the "spirit of the game".

+Wild bunch

+One variant of CAS, currently sanctioned by SASS, is wild bunch action shooting; inspired by the 1969 western film The Wild Bunch.

+Firearms

+According to SASS, this form uses "firearms typical of those used in the taming of the Old West just after the turn of the 20th century".
+The revolvers used in normal SASS events are replaced with a 1911 pistol; lever-action rifles remain in use, while only Winchester Model 1897 and Winchester Model 1912 pump-action shotguns are allowed.
+As in traditional CAS, originals and replicas are acceptable.